boyangeorgiev25/MyPortfolio/README.md

 ## 🎯 About This Portfolio

 This portfolio reflects my journey as a Bulgarian student studying Computer Science in Belgium.
-It showcases both my technical projects and personal experiences, from academic challenges to landing my first internship at Jointly.
+It showcases both my technical projects and personal experiences, from academic challenges to landing my first internship.

 The blog section is particularly personal - it chronicles my real experiences with university life, exam stress, building friendships abroad, and the excitement of getting my first tech job.